valerioda/redax/docs/daq_options.md

 ## Trigger thresholds

 Redax assigns trigger thresholds using a syntax identical to that of the channel map (above).
+The field is called `thresholds`.

 ## Lower-level diagnostic options